Tulu language: Syntax

 Each sentence is composed of a subject and a predicate and every sentence is a full speech or thought in words.
 There is both singular and plural while being expressed in first through third person.
 There are several exceptions to each of these depending on the instance.
 For example: the verb has to be in a plural style if there are numerous nominatives within a sentence or of different genders that agree with the previous sentence.
 The verb may also be omitted in some sentences.
-Present tense and past tense may change and their perception.
+Present tense and past tense may change and their perception and it is also dependent on the situation and a particular person who is standing next.

 Written literature

-The written literature of Tulu is not as large as the literature of other literary Dravidian languages such as Tamil.
-Nevertheless, Tulu is one of only five literary Dravidian languages, the other four being Tamil, Telugu, Kannada and Malayalam.
+The written literature of Tulu is not as large as the literature of other literary Dravidian languages.
+Nevertheless, Tulu is one of only five literary Dravidian languages, the other four being Telugu, Tamil, Kannada, and Malayalam.
 The earliest available Tulu literature that survives to this date is the Tulu translation of the great Sanskrit epic of Mahabharata called Mahabharato (ಮಹಾಭಾರತೊ).
-It was written by Arunabja (1657 AD), a poet who lived in Kodavur near Udupi around the late 14th to early 15th century AD.
+It was written by Arunabja (1657 AD), a poet who lived in Kodavur near Udupi around the late 14th to mid 15th century AD.
 Other important literary works in Tulu are: